epiphany-platform/central-build-system/technical/doc/README.md

 ### Terraform remote state

-This step is optional but highly recommended to use it.
+This step is optional but highly recommended.

-Terraform state can be keep remotely in azurerm backend.
+Terraform state can be kept locally or - preferably - remotely in Azure blob storage account using the *azurerm* terraform backend.
-Instruction how to create such storage account is [here](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage).
+Instruction on how to create such storage account can be found [here](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage).

-To keep state in such storage account please run:
+To keep the terraform state in Azure storage account please replace the below given example values with yours and then run:

 ```shell
 echo """terraform {